Dell Online Support looks at what you need to know to get the most out of the available Technical Support routes.

 Simply sign up and Tweet your query.
 Response times are quick, and the technicians are very helpful.

-They provide advice on how to fix problems and quick links to the Dell website that help resolve your computer problems.
+They provide advice on how to address problems and quick links to the Dell website that help resolve your computer problems.

 Dell Facebook Page (Opens New Window) is also a good source of information.